sagieppel/Zero-Shot-Material-State-Segmentation-Net/README.md

 The net was trained on a single RTX 3090.

 # Running Demo
-Train or download pretrained model  from one of these urls [1](https://e.pcloud.link/publink/show?code=XZlkH9ZVr34Vk4oV9LQGkseAyMJXpbRDui7) , [2](https://icedrive.net/s/b75b61y8VSagutiYi1FZQSQhQVtZ) and copy into logs/ folder
+Train or download pretrained model  from one of these URLs [1](https://e.pcloud.link/publink/show?code=XZlkH9ZVr34Vk4oV9LQGkseAyMJXpbRDui7), [2](https://icedrive.net/s/b75b61y8VSagutiYi1FZQSQhQVtZ) and copy into logs/ folder

 run: python Demo.py